THE WAY OF ZEN PRACTICE

 Thus should they be meditated on.

-When the Buddha had finished delivering this sutra, the Venerable Subhuti, the Bhikshus and Bhikshunis, laymen and laywomen, and the whole realms of Heavens, men and Asuras they all, upon hearing the Buddha’s teaching, had faith in it with great joy, bore it in mind, and practiced it in high reverence.
+When the Buddha had finished delivering this sūtra, the Venerable Subhūti, the Bhikshus and Bhikshunis, laymen and laywomen, and the whole realms of Heavens, men and Asuras they all, upon hearing the Buddha’s teaching, had faith in it with great joy, bore it in mind, and practiced it in high reverence.

-The Vajra Prajnaparamita Sutra
+The Vajra Prajñāpāramitā Sūtra

 END